SysKitTeam/docs-point/docs/releases/cloud/point-2026-07-14-release-note.md

 * **The Risky Workspaces report** can now be accessed directly from the Copilot Readiness Dashboard tile by clicking the number of Risky Workspaces.

-* **Fixed an issue** that caused the OneDrive sync to run for longer than expected on tenants with a large number of OneDrive sites.
+* **Fixed an issue** that caused the OneDrive sync to take longer than expected on tenants with a large number of OneDrive sites.

 * **Fixed an issue** where restoring the permission inheritance would fail for large lists.